apache/doris/docs/en/get-starting/get-starting.md

 1. CPU: 2C (minimum) 8C (recommended)
 2. Memory: 4G (minimum) 48G (recommended)
 3. Hard disk: 100G (minimum) 400G (recommended)
-4. Platform: MacOS (Inter), LinuxOS, Windows virtual machine
+4. Platform: MacOS (Intel), LinuxOS, Windows virtual machine
 5. System: CentOS (7.1 and above), Ubuntu (16.04 and above)
 6. Software: JDK (1.8 and above), GCC (4.8.2 and above)

 ## Stand-alone deployment

-**Before creating, please prepare the compiled FE/BE file, this tutorial will not repeat the compilation process. **
+** Before creating, please prepare the compiled FE/BE file, this tutorial will not repeat the compilation process. **

 1. Set the maximum number of open file handles in the system